 Going through the process of filing for unemployment insurance can feel like an overwhelming ordeal, but it does not need to be.
 By simply reviewing and following the steps explained on this site, you can be well on your way to collecting unemployment.
 Keep in mind, Connecticut unemployment insurance is funded by the state, and it is vital that you always provide authentic documents and information throughout the process.

-Eligibility for Unemployment Benefits in Connecticut
+Learn About Requirements for Unemployment in Connecticut

 Many unemployed residents wish to know how to qualify for unemployment benefits in the state of Connecticut and what steps they can take to secure unemployment insurance.
 While unemployment can be a valuable resource for those who are between jobs, it is important to be sure that you fall within the necessary qualifications for unemployment to make sure you have eligibility for EDD.